alexeygrigorev/mlbookcamp-page/article/numpy.md

 *   Select the first column of the matrix
 *   Apply the mod 2 operation (“%”) to all the elements to compute the remainder of the division by 2
-*   If the remainder is 1, then the number is odd, if 0 - the number is even
+*   If the remainder is 1, then the number is odd, if 0 &ndash; the number is even

 This translates to the following NumPy expression: